Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 8) Pricing

-Pricing plays a prominent role in decision making for the adoption of configuration management tools or, in general, any product or technology.
+Pricing plays a prominent role in decision-making when adopting configuration management tools or, in general, any product or technology.

 DevOps Tool | Pricing | Pricing |